SemanticMediaWiki/SemanticMediaWiki/src/Importer/README.md

 #### Custom import definitions

-The location for the `custom.xml` is relative to `$smwgImportFileDir` where the importer will use an auto discovery to find the source file.
+The location for the `custom.xml` is relative to `$smwgImportFileDir` where the importer will use an auto discovery to find all source files.

 <pre>
 {